 In 1951, the year J.C.
 Leyendecker passed away, The Haggin Museum was celebrating its 20th anniversary and its director was Earl Rowland (1890-1963).
 Before coming to the Haggin in 1936, Rowland had been a well-known California artist and taught at Stockton’s College of the Pacific (now University of the Pacific).
 He had long been an admirer of the artists of the “Golden Age of American Illustration”, many of whom—like Leyendecker—had faded into relative obscurity by the late 1940s.

 Wishing to add paintings by such artists to the museum’s permanent collection but having no acquisition budget, Rowland began to solicit illustrators’ original works as gifts to the museum.
 During the 26 years he was the museum’s Director, Rowland added the works of Charles Dana Gibson, Maxfield Parrish (1870-1966), Orson Lowell, Violet Oakley (1874-1961) and other noted illustrators to the Haggin’s collection.

 His greatest success in this endeavor, however, was the collection of nearly 60 original Leyendecker canvases he assembled between 1952 and 1959.
 Donors included some of the companies for whom Leyendecker had worked, as well as individuals, including the artist’s sister, Augusta Leyendecker.
-Rowland’s love of Leyendecker’s work led him to assemble the largest collection of the artist’s work held by any museum; his respect for the man led him to secure a headstone for the artist’s grave.
+Rowland’s love of Leyendecker’s work led him to assemble the largest collection of the artist’s work held by any museum; his respect for the man led him to spearhead an effort to secure a marker for the artist’s grave in 1956.